vecna/techdsc/Technological_Sovereignty_Green_Paper_1.md

 ### 3.1.
 We need democratic control over data collection

+51) Democratic society might fail to protect individual and collective rights.
+Nowadays it is happening in two ways: technology develop faster than public comprehension, and the electoral majority, might exter abusive behaviors.
+Before defining any regulation, we should think to a constitution, which prepositively defines what should be permitted by data analysis and networked devices, and then prohibit specific kind of abuses.
+How does information technology change data collection today?
+Mostly by making it easier than ever to collect, store, and process data at unprecedented variety and scale, thus amplifying this dual risk in both directions.

-51) Data collection has always carried a dual risk: inclusion in certain datasets can render citizens in general, and members of marginalized groups in particular, vulnerable to being targeted for certain harms - but exclusion from datasets can lead to other harms in turn.
+52) Data collection has always carried a dual risk: inclusion in certain datasets can render citizens in general, and members of marginalized groups in particular, vulnerable to being targeted for certain harms - but exclusion from datasets can lead to other harms in turn.
 As a non-technical example, consider the decision to identify oneself as a member of an ethnic minority on a government census.
 Not identifying one's ethnicity can lead to